Matthew A. Clarke

 October 2013 – January 2018 Cambridge, UK

 As part of the Wellcome Trust Mathematical Genomics and Medicine PhD programme, studied as part of the University of Cambridge Computational Biology MPhil, while also undertaking rotations in different labs.
-I then worked in the lab of Jasmin Fisher and the University of Cambridge Department of Biochemistry and Microsoft Research Cambridge.
+For my PhD I was supervised by Jasmin Fisher in the University of Cambridge Department of Biochemistry and Microsoft Research Cambridge, and my advisor was Trevor Littlewood.
 During my PhD, I developed a network model of breast cancer, as well as novel methods to study combination treatment and the evolution of cancers.
 Using these, in collaboration with the Gerard Evan lab, we were able to identify and validate a novel combination treatment for breast cancer, exploiting the heterogeneity observed in myc driven breast cancers.
+My PhD examiners were Bertie Göttgens and Francesca Buffa.

 Responsibilities included: